mikkelvalentinsorensen/MikValSor.SerializableValidator/README.md

-Library for validating that .NET classes are serializable and deserialize with System.Runtime.Serialization.
+Library for validating that .NET types are serializable and deserialize with System.Runtime.Serialization.

 ## Example:
 ```cs